ausshir/QtDemoCLS/README.md

 Progess: Done!
 I think... :)

-To Do: Generate a makefile for release and test for any irregularities on Linux

 To build, install Qt5.5 and make sure all paths are correct.
 Then do:

     qmake
     mingw32-make

+Or on linux, make sure Qt5 and Qt-tools is installed Then do:

+     qmake
+     make

 And run the program in the release folder.
+On linux this may be generated in the same folder depending on how you have Qt configured.

-An excecutatble is included under releases but probably does not work outside of my environment.
+Excecutatbles are included under releases but probably do not work outside of my environments.
-*Note this has only been tested on Windows 10 with dynamic libraries and has not yet been tested on any other OS*
+*Note this has only been tested on Windows 10 and Ubuntu with dynamic libraries and has not yet been tested on OSX or other linux distibutions*